Jonesyme/MJNotes/README.md

 - Used all 3rd-party frameworks except for AlamoFire, rolled my own Network Library.

 ## To Run
-- Execute: "carthage update --platform iOS" in project directory
+- Execute: "carthage update --platform ios" in project directory
 - Compile and run

 #### Fun Challlenge.
 Appreciate the opportunity.
 Thanks!